no regrets

 On the varied paths in her ongoing journey, Emeline was recruited to be an art director for an Easter Seals telethon broadcast in San Francisco, finessed her way into an impromptu internship at a local Oakland television station, completed a yearlong apprenticeship at a local Berkeley radio station—all leading to accidental filmmaker when her BFF, her dearest, sweetest mother left this world, the same mom she had been caregiving for the past 10+ years.

-In her documentaries, Emeline shows how being with an elderly parent in their latter years can be rewarding not only for the parent but for the children; it is in the here and now and is a future that pertains to all of humanity.
+In her documentaries, Emeline shows how being with an elderly parent in their latter years can be rewarding not only for the parent but for the children; it is what is in the here and now and is the future that pertains to all of humanity.

 Those familiar with Alzheimer's can see the contrast of a functioning patient and the latter stages of decline.
 This entry visually immerses the viewer into their world of shifting sensibilities and cognition.